Raosoft, Inc. makes high

 More information

-If you're a beginner, read Basic Statistics: A Modern Approach and The Cartoon Guide to Statistics.
+To learn more if you're a beginner, read Basic Statistics: A Modern Approach and The Cartoon Guide to Statistics.
 Otherwise, look at the more advanced books.

 In terms of the numbers you selected above, the sample size n and margin of error E are given by